SMM Metal Production Data for July 2025 Released

 Silver Nitrate

-Antimony ingot
+Antimony Ingot

-According to SMM's assessment, in July 2025, China's antimony ingot production (including antimony ingot, crude antimony conversion, antimony cathode, etc.) experienced a significant MoM decline of over 20%, reaching approximately 24.5%.
-Specifically, among the 33 surveyed producers assessed by SMM, 17 producers halted production, an increase of 2 from the previous month; 14 producers reduced production, a decrease of 1 from the previous month; and 2 producers maintained normal production levels, a decrease of 1 from the previous month.
-In terms of antimony ingot production, after overall production fell below 5,000 mt in June, it continued to decline sharply to below 4,000 mt in July.
-Following a significant drop in antimony production in June, July saw another substantial decline.
-Many market participants consider this a normal phenomenon.
-Currently, overseas ore sources still cannot enter the domestic market in large quantities, and the pace of domestic mine shutdowns is accelerating.
-The current situation of high antimony ore prices and limited supply is evident in some major mining areas in the north and south.
-Market participants indicated that a large number of producers entered maintenance and shutdowns, limiting production, starting from June.
-In July, more than half of the producers were in shutdown status.
-With raw materials becoming increasingly scarce in the future, it is expected that more producers will halt or cut production.
-Market participants predict that the possibility of a rebound and increase in China's national antimony ingot production in August 2025 compared to July is relatively small, and it is more likely to maintain stability or even continue to decline slightly.
+According to SMM assessment, China's antimony ingot production (including antimony ingot, converted crude antimony, antimony cathode, etc.) in July 2025 decreased significantly by over 20% MoM, reaching approximately 24.5%.
+Specifically, among the 33 surveyed producers currently assessed by SMM, 17 producers suspended production (an increase of 2 MoM), 14 producers reported reduced output (a decrease of 1 MoM), and 2 producers maintained basically normal production (a decrease of 1 MoM).
+Regarding antimony ingot production, after the overall output fell below 5,000 mt in June, production in July continued to drop significantly to below 4,000 mt.
+The substantial decline in July, following the significant drop in June, was considered normal by many market participants.
+Currently, overseas ore sources still cannot enter the domestic market in large quantities, while the pace of domestic mine suspensions is intensifying.
+The situation of high prices and scarce availability of antimony ore is evident in some major mining areas in north and south China.
+Market participants indicated that a large number of producers began maintenance shutdowns and production restrictions in June, and in July, over half of the producers were in a state of suspension.
+As raw materials are expected to become increasingly tight, further production suspensions and cuts are anticipated.
+Market participants expect that the likelihood of a MoM rebound in national antimony ingot production in August 2025 compared to July is relatively small, with a greater probability of maintaining stability or even experiencing a slight further decline.

-Sodium pyroantimonate
+Sodium Pyroantimonate

-According to SMM's assessment, in July 2025, China's first-grade sodium pyroantimonate production will experience a slight MoM decline of approximately 2.3% compared to the previous month.
-After experiencing significant production fluctuations for several consecutive months, China's first-grade sodium pyroantimonate production has slightly pulled back again after rebounding in June, prompting many market participants to marvel at the ever-changing market.
-However, many market participants consider this a normal phenomenon, as traditionally July-August is the off-season for orders at PV glass factories.
-The reduction in production by many manufacturers in July is also related to the decrease in orders, and it remains uncertain whether this situation will persist into August.
-Looking at the detailed data, among the 13 survey respondents of SMM, 3 manufacturers were in shutdown or commissioning status in July, while 4 sodium pyroantimonate manufacturers experienced a certain increase in production, but 3 manufacturers also saw a significant decline in production.
-As a result, the overall production of first-grade sodium pyroantimonate in China in July declined slightly.
-Market participants expect that the possibility of a significant decline in nationwide sodium pyroantimonate production in August compared to July is relatively small, and the possibility of it remaining flat or continuing to decline slightly is greater.
+According to SMM assessment, China's production of first-grade sodium pyroantimonate in July 2025 is estimated to decrease slightly by about 2.3% MoM.
+After experiencing significant fluctuations for several consecutive months, the production of first-grade sodium pyroantimonate saw a slight pullback in July following a rebound in June, leading many market participants to remark on the market's unpredictability.
+However, many market participants consider this a normal phenomenon, as July-August is traditionally the off-season for PV glass plant orders.
+The production cuts at many manufacturers in July were also related to reduced orders, and it remains uncertain whether this situation will persist into August.
+Looking at detailed data, among SMM's 13 survey subjects, three manufacturers were in a state of shutdown or commissioning in July.
+Four sodium pyroantimonate producers saw some growth in production, but three others experienced significant declines in output.
+Consequently, China's production of first-grade sodium pyroantimonate saw a slight decrease overall in July.
+Market participants expect that national sodium pyroantimonate output in August is unlikely to drop significantly compared to July, with the likelihood of remaining flat or continuing a slight decline being higher.

 Refined Bismuth